A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Challenges and Outlook of Safe Reinforcement Learning

-Although safe RL has been developed with a wealth of well-understood methods and algorithms in recent years~\citep{garcia2015comprehensive, kim2020safe, liu2021policy}, to our knowledge, there is no RL deployment standard for industrial applications, including technical standard and morality standard, etc. We have to pay more attention to the standard, and align the RL deployment standard both from academics and industries.
-Applications include robotics, autonomous driving, recommendation systems, finance, et al. We should tailor specific deployment standard to specific applications. \begin{itemize} \item \textbf{Technical standard.} In a technical standard, we need to think about how much efficiency RL can generate, how much time and money can be saved using RL methods, what environments can be handled with RL, how to design cost and reward functions considering the balance between RL reward, performance and safety, etc. \item \textbf{Law standard.} Human-machine interaction needs to be considered in legal judgements, for example, when robots hurt human due to programming errors using RL methods.
-We need to determine how responsibilities are divided, e.g., do programmers of robots need to take more responsibility, or do robot users need to take more responsibility? \end{itemize}
+Although safe RL has been developed with a wealth of well-understood methods and algorithms in recent years~\cite{garcia2015comprehensive, kim2020safe, liu2021policy}, to our knowledge, there is no RL deployment standard for industrial applications, including technical standards and morality standards, etc. More attention is required on deployment standards and the alignment between academia and industries.
+Applications include robotics, autonomous driving, recommendation systems, finance, \textit{et al}.
+We should tailor specific deployment standards to specific applications. \begin{itemize} \item \textbf{Technical standards.} In a technical standard, we need to think about how much efficiency RL can generate, how much time and money can be saved using RL methods, what environments can be handled with RL, how to design cost and reward functions considering the balance between RL reward, performance and safety, etc.

+\item \textbf{Law standards.} Human-machine interaction needs to be considered in legal judgments, for example, when robots hurt humans due to programming errors using RL methods.
+Furthermore, we need to determine how responsibilities are divided, e.g., do programmers of robots need to take more responsibility, or do robot users need to take more responsibility? \end{itemize}